SurajVishwakarma333/ListView-AndroidStudio/README.md

 # ListView-Android-Studio-
 In this project i covered ListView topic.

-Refer this for study purpose.
+Refer this for study purpose.(ListView is outdated instead of ListView use RecyclerView which is more updated and latest)